andrade0/solid-linter/README.md

 - Interface Segregation Principle (ISP)
 - Dependency Inversion Principle (DIP)

-solid-linter seamlessly integrates with your existing TypeScript projects and provides customizable rules that help enforce SOLID principles in your code.
+ts-solid-linter seamlessly integrates with your existing TypeScript projects and provides customizable rules that help enforce SOLID principles in your code.
 By using this linter, you can ensure that your application follows best practices and remains maintainable as it grows in complexity.

 ## Features: